 Breast augmentation, like any other surgery, requires a recovery period.
 If you’re like most women interested in breast implants, you likely want to know how to navigate this healing process.
 After all, it’s important to give yourself plenty of time to rest and relax after surgery.
 However, by following guidelines provided by your doctor, you can return to activities like swimming, exercising, and flying as soon as safely possible.

 By knowing what to expect during the breast augmentation recovery process, you’ll be able to better prepare for any activities you have planned.
-Here is some advice we give to breast augmentation patients at our plastic surgery practice in Sacramento, CA.
+Here is some advice we give to breast augmentation patients.

 Swimming After Breast Augmentation

 Most women can get back in the water around 3 weeks after surgery.
 After this waiting period, the skin tissues have had time to heal and become more water-resistant.
 Also, make sure your incisions don’t stay wet for an extended period of time after swimming.
 Whenever you get out of the water, be sure to dry off properly and avoid staying in your damp swimsuit top for too long.
 The American Society of Plastic Surgeons offers additional tips about breast augmentation and beach season.

 Although many patients feel mentally “ready” to get back in the pool or ocean before 3 weeks, it’s important to let your body heal fully.
 If your 3 weeks aren’t quite up this summer, you can still enjoy time with friends and family by only going waist-deep in the water.

 Gentle movement actually helps the breast augmentation healing process.
 Walking helps keep your blood flowing and prevents post-surgical complications.
 However, more intense cardio exercises (such as running or weight lifting) should wait until the 6- to 8-week mark.
 Exercising in the water, such as swimming laps, should wait until a full 2 months post-surgery.